Ethanwang17/Ticket-Genie/README.md

 -   **Automated Scrapers for FillASeat & House Seats:** Each bot handles login, parsing, and show extraction every 2–3 minutes.
 -   **User-Specific Notification System:** Uses slash commands and user-specific blacklists to send DM alerts only for unfiltered shows.
--   **Cloud-Based Architecture:** Deployed to Heroku using a Procfile, with persistent PostgreSQL integration and environment-based secrets for security.
+-   **Cloud-Based Architecture:** Containerized deployment with persistent PostgreSQL integration and environment-based secrets for security.

 ---

 ## Results & Impact 🚀

-Ticket Genie has been running continuously on Heroku, serving real-time alerts to a private Discord server.
+Ticket Genie has been running continuously, serving real-time alerts to a private Discord server.
 User testing confirmed increased satisfaction and decreased time spent browsing ticket websites.

 > "I used to cycle through both sites all day to see sold-out notices.
 Now Ticket Genie pings me and tickets are secured with no stress."
 > — Avid Ticket Genie user